Production Planning for Small Manufacturers

-- The Product Department is responsible for developing product documents, which are, in general, BOM (Bill of Materials) and Routing.
-Often, they are supplemented with drawings
+The Product Department is responsible for developing product documents, which are, in general, the BOM (Bill of Materials) and Routing.
+Often, they are supplemented with drawings.

-- BOM is the list of materials and components needed for producing the final product, with their quantities per one unit, or per some minimum producing quantity
+The BOM is the list of materials and components needed for producing the final product, with their quantities generally being per single unit, or per some minimum producing quantity.

-- Routing is the list of manufacturing operations with the needed equipment, working time and often also labor resources needed
+Routing is the list of manufacturing operations with the required equipment, working time, and labor resources are also often needed too.

-However, for the final answer, it is needed to have the information in the Stock module of the Manufacturing ERP software system: what materials and components are available in stock, how many of them are free and how many are booked already for previous orders?
+However, for the final answer, it is necessary to have the information at the Stock Department in the Stock module of the manufacturing ERP system.
+Which materials and components are available in stock?
+How many of them are free?
+How many of them are booked already for previous orders?

-The important functionality of a Stock module is the ability to clearly distinguish between inventory currently on hand and inventory expected to arrive.
+The important functionality of a Stock module is the ability to clearly distinguish between inventory currently on hand, and the inventory expected to arrive.
 Also, it helps you to reduce manufacturing costs by optimizing inventory and avoiding overstocking.

-So, all these above-mentioned components of a Manufacturing ERP system participate in effective production planning.
-An important functionality of such a system is an easy rescheduling of work orders, so the system with dynamic possibilities (drag and drop at the monitor screen) has an advantage.
+So, all these aforementioned components of a manufacturing ERP system participate in effective production planning.
+An important functionality of such a system is the easy rescheduling of work orders, so a system with dynamic possibilities (drag and drop at the monitor screen) has an advantage.